 Multi-level approver nomination program

-Big corporations require multiple levels of approval for specific awards, so they can occur anywhere in the organization and bubble up to decision makers.
+Big corporations require multiple levels of approval for specific awards to be handed out in the organization.
 They often have periods of voting and periods of choosing a winner.

 Elevate nomination by manager

 Set up the nominations so that managers can highlight peer-to-peer recognitions.
-City of Allen in Texas has city managers elevate the employee recognitions for a monthly prize.
+City of Allen in Texas has city managers give out employee recognitions for a monthly prize.
 The admins then choose the winner.
-In their program, employees can't be the winner twice in a year.
+In their program, employees can't be the winner twice a year.

 Allow for new award winners